 Berryessa School District, together with the San Jose City Council and the Santa Clara County Board of Supervisors, have launched a countywide Truancy Abatement Initiative to decrease truancy in Santa Clara County.
 The State of California also recognizes the importance of regular school attendance and passed legislation restricting school attendance funding calculations to those students actually in attendance.
 Schools no longer receive the state revenue for excused absences.
-In Berryessa, this results in a potential loss of revenue each year.
+In Berryessa, this results in a potential loss of revenue each year which impacts the programs and services we can provide.

-Berryessa School District's goal for 2019-2020 is to continue to improve our district's excellent student attendance record.
+Berryessa School District's goal for 2023-2024 is to continue to improve our district's excellent student attendance record.
 We appreciate your assistance in this goal since every day of attendance can count towards your child's continued academic success.

-Dr. Roxane Fuentes, Superintendent
+Roxane Fuentes Superintendent of Schools